 I mentioned before that people are always desperate and searching for an easy way to maintain fitness.
-To validate this, I included the cover of a book that I found in the attic of a house.
+To validate this, I found a book in the attic of a house.
 The copyright date of this book was 1941, and they were sucking people in then, with the same empty promises you hear today.
 People 70 years ago were looking for an easy way to get results in 10 days or less.
 This should be wake up call for anyone who has tried a fad diet, or an exercise program promising easy results.
 Give up on the idea of anything changing your appearance without dedication and work being involved.
 You are wasting your time.

 I am always asking my readers to realize what direction their fitness is going.
 As we enter the final chapter of a decade, now is a great time to reflect.
 What size were you in 2000?
 How much did you weigh?
 This gives you an excellent picture of the direction you are heading.
 I can proudly say I still wear the 33s I have worn my entire adult life, which is simply the direct result of a healthy lifestyle.
 No diets, no special exercise equipment.
 Just common sense.